hbctraining/Peak_analysis_workshop/lessons/02b_sample_similarity.md

 <img src="../img/counts_table.png" width="650">
 </p>

-If we look at the file, you can see that the first three columns correspond to genomic coordinate data and also the headers could use some formatting.
+If we look at the file, you can see that the first three columns correspond to genomic coordinate data and also that the headers could use some formatting.
 Next, we will **wrangle the data** to keep only the columns with count data and clean up the column names.
 We will also create a metadata dataframe:

 ```